r3tex/nephilim/README.md

 If transformers are in effect performing combinatorial optimization to create coherent words and thoughts, it naturally prompts one to ask whether any limitations might exist as to the kinds of problems are tractable to it.

-AI influencers also place undue significance on the implications of P vs NP.
+AI influencers also place undue significance on the implications of computational "intractability" and P vs NP.
 It's worth noting from the outset that any theoretical basis for P ≠ NP is practically nonexistent, and the mere exercise of formalizing complexity classes is [shockingly nontrivial](https://arxiv.org/abs/0908.1932).
 That being said, the intrinsic complexity of a specific problem *instance* is defined in terms of an ideal algorithm (i.e. an objective function) which enumerates the discrete members of its co-domain under permutation closure.
 In other words, a specific problem instance can be of very low complexity even though it belongs to a general class of problems with instances of arbitrarily high complexity.
 What the evidence suggests is that real-world problem instance complexity is highly nonuniform.
-This is why the simplex method so often runs [in polynomial time](https://arxiv.org/abs/cs/0111050) on NP-hard problem classes.
-In the case of AI systems that can actively make use of knowable priors, the complexity distribution is decidedly skewed in their favor.
+This is why the simplex method so often runs [in polynomial time](https://arxiv.org/abs/cs/0111050) on NP-hard problem classes, and is precisely what the [NFT Theorem](https://ieeexplore.ieee.org/document/585893) predicts.
+In the case of AI systems that can actively learn and make use of knowable priors, the complexity distribution is decidedly skewed in their favor.

 Case in point, research has shown that neural networks tend to embed priors which allow them to perform [subgraph matching](https://arxiv.org/abs/2305.18654) which is in itself an NP-hard problem.
 Some see this as an undesireable bias which could potentially lead the model astray in its search of an optimal path through graphs.
 In general though, subgraph matching is a tremendously powerful capability when it comes to understanding the global geometric structures of graphs.
 This sort of bias is useful because ultimately we're not interested in finding optimal solutions to problems.
 Indeed, we know that for high dimensional problems, local minima are practically equivalent to global minima.
 The gain in efficiency is worth the non-optimality.
 In other words, "good enough" is good enough.

-## Future AI Architecture
+## Future Transformer Architecture

-There are multiple [initiatives](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) trying to rank the performance of language models based on various benchmarks, however, many of them focus anthropocentric metrics such as "commonsense scenarios".
-What is more interesting though, is a model's ability to perform complex multi-step logical reasoning (provided the requisite world-knowledge).
-This ability is essentially a function of a model's size (parameter count) and its [depth](https://arxiv.org/abs/1608.08225).
-Even though current state of the art systems are spread out across multiple models that are a staggering 120 layers deep with many attention heads per layer, there are a couple of reasons to believe that increases in parameter can still lead to further improvements.

 Most leaps in AI progress have come hand-in-hand with the curation and release of high quality datasets such as [Common Crawl](https://commoncrawl.org/).
 This particular dataset, which is the foundation for many language models, is already in the hundreds of TB and yet is only a fraction of all the academic papers, books, and other sources of knowledge that humans have amassed (not to mention other information modes such as images, audio, and device measurements).
 So despite some model architectures not seeing improvements in [perplexity](https://en.wikipedia.org/wiki/Perplexity) from added parameters, provided their current datasets, there's nothing to suggest that larger and more well-curated datasets couldn't be used to train larger and better models.

-That being said, even for arbitrarily large datasets, current transformer architectures will reach a point where further size increases provide no practical benefit with regards to their pre-training.
-At that point it would be ideal to provide a way for the system to "think for longer" before producing answers.
+That is not to say that the way in which they will increase is merely by adding dense layers deeper.
+Just as in the past, we will be adding algorithmic improvements such as sparse activations, speculative decoding, and more.

+There are multiple [initiatives](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) trying to rank the performance of language models based on various benchmarks, however, not only are those tests absolutely riddled with errors, many of them focus anthropocentric metrics such as "commonsense scenarios".
+What we really want to gauge is a model's ability to perform complex multi-step logical reasoning (provided the requisite world-knowledge).
+This ability is essentially a function of a model's size (parameter count), and moreso its [depth](https://arxiv.org/abs/1608.08225).
+Current state of the art systems are spread out across multiple models that are a staggering 120 layers deep with many attention heads per layer.
+We could definitely add more layers and call it a day, but it would be more ideal if we could provide a way for the system to think for as long as it wants to before producing answers.
 In Nephilim we have done this in a very crude way by invoking the entire transformer sequentially, over and over.
-Ideally though, perhaps future system architectures could be designed like [MuZero](https://arxiv.org/abs/1911.08265) which includes a dedicated latentspace dynamics sub-component that is run in a recurrent way.
+Ideally though, perhaps future system architectures could be designed like [MuZero](https://arxiv.org/abs/1911.08265) which includes a dedicated latentspace dynamics sub-component that is run in a recurrent way together with a value network that has a sense of the system's performance.

+As an aside, and a direction that language models will take in the very near future.
+There is nothing remarkable about creating image embeddings and having the 'apple' concept linked to both words and image embeddings.
+Presumably, the resulting graph will not change much in terms of structure, given that a visual representation of an apple and a sufficiently detailed verbal representation of an apple should be consistent with each other.
+A more interesting application of multimodility would be to include an arbitrary number of "short term memory" embeddings as part of every input.
+These could incorporated into the recurrent architecture mentioned above, essentially giving the transformer a very powerful "work space" to iterate on while it's thinking.

+Ultimately Nephilim is a very roundabout and crude proof-of-concept of the improvements suggested here.

 ## Human Language Architecture

+Human language uses a linear encoding scheme of words.
+An interesting facet of this relates to the fact that we communicate using essentially single typology with permutations of [SOV](https://en.wikipedia.org/wiki/Linguistic_typology#Syntactic_typology) (i.e. a single way of structuring thoughts).
+This is presumably not coincidental.
+My suspicion is it relates to computational irreducibility if we view ourselves as algorithms in time whose primary concern is exchanging execution path speculation.
+In other words, all we talk about is state changes.
+The ambiguity and flaws in language are actually features which allow for a type of lossy compression when serializing the description of these state changes.

-Although this is pure speculation, if we were to regard the geometric structure of the graph of a human language, it it seems reasonable that it should contain numerous subgraphs that are *isostructural* to the geometry of reality itself (if its rules were to be modelled as a computation graph).
+Although this is pure speculation, if we were to regard the geometric structure of the graph of a human language, it it seems reasonable that it should contain numerous subgraphs that are *isostructural* to the geometry of reality itself (if its rules were to be [modelled as a graph](https://www.wolframphysics.org/technical-introduction/)).
 After all, we have a crude reality simulator in our brains and by the [Principle of Computational Equivalence](https://www.wolframscience.com/nks/chap-12--the-principle-of-computational-equivalence/), although it might be inefficient, there are no theoretical limitations what can be computed.
 If small parts of reality are in fact embedded in language this way, it naturally leads one to wonder what else might be embedded.

 - We coin the term graph *isostructural* to refer to a bijection that merely preserves equivalence classes of labels, as opposed to graph *isomorphic* which preserves every individual vertex and edge label.

 There is a deep tie between what we regard as a "concept" and what would be a subgraph of related words.
 The specific word *apple* is linked to a subgraph of words which are equivalent to its concept.
 This is why subgraph matching and attention are such powerful capabilities in language models.

 Now, imagine the task of creating a training dataset for a language based AI model.
 We begin by creating a corpus of text based on questions and answers.
 It might begin with a question such as, "What is consciousness?", and an appropriate answer might be something like "It is my subjective experience of reality." and the next question might be "What do you mean by subjective, experience, and reality?" and this would lead to many more answers and even more questions.

 An AI trained on this sort of corpus would be completely able to speak for itself and argue why it now views itself as conscious.
-Is that concept merely an embedding in the graph or is consciousness something else?
+Is the concept of consciousness merely another embedding in the graph or is something else?

 # On Consciousness